volumio/volumio-plugins/plugins/music_service/volspotconnect2/readme.md

 cd ./volspotconnect2
 volumio plugin install
 ```

-## Save setting of the plugin even if you change nothing to generate correct config file.
+### 3.Enable the plugin

+In volumio webUI, go in plugin section, installed plugin.You should see volspotconnect2 now !
+Enable it and play !
+You can go in the plugin settings to tweak some details.
+Enjoy !

 ## Issues

 Time is reset when changing volume in UI
-UI may hangs sometimes when pressing buttons.
+UI may hangs sometimes when pressing buttons to fast.
+A delay, somtimes up to 10sec after play is pressed, before the sound comes...

 ## Last changes

 09th june 2018

 - Expand credentials command parameters (@ash)
+- Update readme

 23th may 2018